Postgraduate Course: Global Strategic Management: Issues and Perspectives (MSc 20cts) (CMSE11143)

 ||Availability||Not available to visiting students

-We will be looking at the question of when companies need more aggressive international strategies; the issue of global vs regional vs national strategies; and at how these issues differ for a range of sectors.
-We will be exploring literature and readings on global / regional / semi-global strategy; on international configurations currently pursued by companies.
-We will examine the main international modes of entry: green-field site, international joint ventures and strategic alliances and international mergers and acquisitions.
+The course considers the question of when companies need more aggressive international strategies; the issue of global vs. regional vs. national strategies; and at how these issues differ for a range of sectors.
+Students explore literature and readings on global / regional / semi-global strategy; on international configurations currently pursued by companies.
+They examine the main international modes of entry: green-field site, international joint ventures and strategic alliances and international mergers and acquisitions.
 The option is research-based, drawing on the lecturer's worldwide research and also several sector studies of the strategies of top world wide players in several sectors.
 In addition to exploring cases, the course will make use of globally orientated databases such as Thomson One Banker (subject to budgets) and applying such approaches in group projects, each focusing on particular sectors.
 Current option courses in international business would also be complementary, but the main aim is to home in on the strategic implications for large companies.

 Entry Requirements (not applicable to Visiting Students)